flowdock/api-docs/docs/Messages.md

 * *[Send A Message](messages-post)*
 * *[List Messages](messages-get)*

-The message resource is used for a lot of things, you can for example:
+The message resource is used for a lot of things, you can for example set the user status.
+Things to come to the messages API

-* Set user status
 * Upload a file
 * Comment a team inbox item
+* Search messages by tag